fluffynuts/gulp-tasks/README.md

 All of this is only possible because of Node, Gulp and all of the contributions for tasks and modules, not to mention NUnit and dotCover (both free and excellent).
 Before attempting to write your own pipelining module for Gulp, look online -- someone has quite likely already done it.
-But if you *must*, then I highly recommend having a look at the gulp-nunit-runner module: it was the basis that I ripped off for the gulp-dotcover module (which I probably should try to get into official npm sources at some point, but for now, it lives under gulp-tasks/modules)
+But if you *must*, then I highly recommend having a look at the gulp-nunit-runner module: it was the basis that I ripped off for the gulp-dotnetcover module (which I probably should try to get into official npm sources at some point, but for now, it lives under gulp-tasks/modules)